 - e.
 Project Management, Partners, and Support.
 Describe how the lead cooperator will manage the project and coordinate with the Center.
 Identify how the project will progress and how the work plan will be implemented by the cooperator(s).
 Identify who will be involved in planning, content development, and review of the characterization products, and identify how coordination among these groups will be achieved.
 When formal partnerships already exist, include letters from partners that acknowledge their role in the project and their commitment and willingness to participate in the project.
 When formal partnerships do not already exist, describe plans for developing them.
 Describe the resources the cooperators and partners have for conducting the project, including personnel qualifications (education, experience, and time available to work on the project), facilities, equipment, and, to the extent practicable, the information and tools already available.
 Describe how widely the project is supported within the resource management community and offer evidence of that support. - f.
 Milestone Schedule.
 List target milestones, timelines, and describe how each milestone addresses project objectives.
 The time period targeted for the award is approximately 24 months, but can vary depending on need.
 The timeline should include three months at the end to work with the Center on final assembly, review, and editing of the products. - g.
 Project Budget.
-Provide a detailed budget description that follows the categories and formats in the NOAA grants package and a brief narrative justification of the budget. - 3.
-Submission Dates and Times
+Provide a detailed budget description that follows the categories and formats in the NOAA grants package and a brief narrative justification of the budget.
+The budget narrative also shall clearly identify the cost of separable elements of the proposed work and shall identify the elements of the project that the cooperator would recommend for revision or elimination in the event that sufficient funding is not available for all proposed activities. - 3.
+Submission Dates and Times Applications must be received no later than 5:00 p.m.
+Eastern Daylight Time on